Duet3D/Duet3Bootloader/README.md

 Duet3Bootloader is built from several Github projects.
 You need to use compatible branches of these projects.
 As at 20 May 2020, the latest source code is on these branches:

-- Duet3Bootloader: master
+- Duet3Bootloader: dev
-- RRFLibraries: dev
+- RRFLibraries: 3.4-dev
-- CANlib : master
+- CANlib: 3.4-dev
+- CoreN2G: 3.4-dev

 **Instructions for building under Windows**

-1. Download and install the gcc cross-compiler from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
+1. Download and install the gcc cross-compiler.
+You need version 10.3-2021.10 from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.

 2. Download and install a recent version of Eclipse IDE for C/C++ Developers from http://www.eclipse.org/downloads/eclipse-packages/.